privcount/privcount/doc/TorEvents.markdown

 ### Is Outbound Flag
 A string boolean flag: "outbound" for writes, "inbound" for reads.

-### Is DNS Request Flag
-A numeric boolean flag: 1 for DNS resolver connections, whether used for hostname lookup or PTR (reverse DNS), for both RESOLVE and CONNECT requests.
-0 for non-DNS connections.

-### Is Directory Request Flag
-A numeric boolean flag: 1 for BEGINDIR (ORPort directory) requests.
-0 for non-directory ORPort Exit requests.
-There are no events emitted for DirPort directory requests.

 ### Is Client Flag
 A numeric boolean flag: 1 if the remote side used a CREATE_FAST handshake to